Copystrike/concretecms-starter-theme/README.md

-# A Development Space for the ConcreteCMS Bedrock theme
+# A development space for the ConcreteCMS Bedrock theme

 ## Motivation